-Also, more and ore websites are being browsed from around the world and not all of your users will be coming from a location close to where you host your website.
+Also, more and more websites are being browsed from around the world and not all of your users will be coming from a location close to where you host your website.

-CDNs exist to handle exactly these scenarios.
-Essentially a CDN is a network of servers that are spread across the globe and deliver website assets from the closest location to the user..
-These servers are usually located in areas where a lot of communication happens in a region such as major continents or regions.
+CDNs exist to handle content more efficiently.
+Because a CDN is a network of servers that are spread across the globe, delivering website assets from the closest location to the user, these servers are usually located in areas where a lot of communication happens in an area such as major continents or regions.

-Because these servers cache content from your server (the origin), they can handle sending the content very quickly to lots of users in many different locations.
+Because these servers caching your content from your server (the origin), they can handle sending the content very quickly to lots of users in many different locations.

 Multiple sources for content

 Because the network of CDN servers is large and distributed over a large area, you get the benefit of many servers being available to send content from.
 Imagine you have a server loading your website code, another loading your images.
 You have the benefit that you are reducing the load that any one server has to handle and making your site that much more efficient.

 This has the benefit of speeding up the loading of your website while also improving how your website will be handled when many visitors try to load your site.